Published by OakTara Publishers, 2009.

-From Feathered Quill
+From Feathered Quill Reviews

 Fans of inspirational fiction may delight in the arrival of Inheritance, the third novel in Christine Sunderland’s trilogy.
 In the first book, Pilgrimage, we journeyed with historian Madeleine Seymour and her husband Jack through Italy.
 Next in Offerings, we traveled a winding road to recovery through France.
 Our European tour concludes with Inheritance as we survey London, England and its surrounding towns.
 In this book the author does a thorough and tidy job of reminding readers of past story lines and filling in details for readers new to the series Read Feathered Quill’s review of Inheritance.

-by Pamela Victor of Feathered Quill Book Reviews
+Pamela Victor of Feathered Quill Book Reviews

-From Reader Views
+From Reader Views Reviews